Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

 This doesn't mean you need to avoid heated styling, but you will diminish a lot of the color fading if you can.
-If you prefer to use these tools regularly though, one of the best ways to decrease its affect on your hair color is to always use a heat protectant serum or spray prior to applying any heat and this will help to not only reduce fading, but also to reduce damage.
+If you prefer to use these tools regularly though, one of the best ways to decrease its effect on your hair color is to always use a heat protectant serum or spray prior to applying any heat and this will help to not only reduce fading but also to reduce damage.

 Another very important thing to note is that hair that is properly hydrated is less susceptible to fading or damage from heat and other factors, meaning that if you suffer from dry hair you should try products like leave-in conditioners or serums to remedy this before straightening or curling your hair.

-Finally, with any heated styling tool you should always use only the maximum heat that works to give you the style you want.
-In many cases people use their straightener or curling rod at the maximum temperature by default and this can be highly damaging.
+Finally, with any heated styling tool, you should always use only the maximum heat that works to give you the style you want.
+In many cases, people use their straightener or curling rod at the maximum temperature by default and this can be highly damaging.

-Unless you have very coarse, thick, strong hair, the maximum temperature is way too high for you, and even in those cases it can still be too high as many straighteners can be set up to 230°C (446°F) for use with keratin treatments and this temperature shouldn't be used except for application of those treatments.
+Unless you have very coarse, thick, strong hair, the maximum temperature is way too high for you, and even in those cases it can still be too high as many straighteners can be set up to 230°C (446°F) for use with keratin treatments and this temperature shouldn't be used except for the application of those treatments.